Sriracha Keto Guide: Capsaicin’s Fat Burning Power + Zero Carb Hot Sauces

 Other research indicates that capsaicin may induce improved fat oxidation (fat burning), but only for a short period of time following consumption.6

-What does this mean for people wondering ‘is sriracha keto’?
-While the fat-burning effects of capsaicin will continue to undergo research, adding spicy foods to your diet today has little to no side effects (other than some potential discomfort if you overdo it!), and the potential for many benefits.
+For those wondering if sriracha is keto-friendly, the ongoing research on the fat-burning effects of capsaicin suggests adding spicy foods to your diet has minimal side effects (other than potential discomfort from overconsumption) and offers many potential benefits.

 Besides the increased fat-burning, spicy meals are often more satisfying, meaning you’ll naturally eat less.
 Try this out for yourself and see if adding hot sauce to dishes you eat regularly makes it easier to avoid overeating.